Created; 17-02-2016, Update; 08-05-2025, 10-05-2025

 must instead select transistors for adequate base current handling.
 (AL-0016-05b)

-There remains some undefined Xbee module pins.
+There remain some undefined XBee module pins.
 These will need to be dealt with later by suitable patching.

 Place holder transistors BC847 and BC857 were compared for saturation voltage with others.
-Many manufactures used to make switching transistors for example Ferranti used to make Digital to Analogue converters and other analogue IC's that contained BJT's with an on voltage drop of 1mV or less in about 1980.
-Diodes Ltd who now make those transistors may have something?
-Others are; Motorola now OnSemi, NXP and Fairchild also make specialised transistors.
+Many manufacturers used to make switching transistors, for example, Ferranti used to make Digital to Analogue converters and other analogue IC's that contained BJT's with an on voltage drop of 1mV or less in about 1980.
+Diodes Ltd, who now make those transistors, may have something?
+Others are: Motorola, now OnSemi, NXP and Fairchild also make specialised transistors.

 PNP: